jho278/hangman-game/README.md

 ## Usage instructions
 Run this line of code below to initiate the Hangman project

-`python milestone_3.py`
+`cd hangman-game`: Make sure you change the directory to the hangman-game folder
+`python milestone_4.py`: In your terminal (using gitbas here), run the following code

 You will be prompted to guess the letter.
-The program will respond if you're choice is in the word.
+The program will respond based on your choice.

 ## File structure of the project
 - milestone_2.py: Draft program code
 - milestone_3.py: Refactoring the program code for readability
+- milestone_4.py: Class creation and error-checks with print statements
 - README.md: Provides project context

 ## License information